stockphrase/no-silo/content/resources/open-handbook/chapter-1.md

 putting it into your own words through `annotation`, `summary`, `paraphrase`, and `quotation`---then you are not reading critically at all.

-Your objective in annotation is to flag the key elements of a piece of writing---such as the `thesis`, argumentative points, and key pieces of evidence.
+Your objective in annotation is to flag the key elements of a piece of writing---such as the `thesis`, `claims`, `reasons`, and key pieces of `evidence`.
 This kind of work serves two purposes.
 First, it helps you maintain a critical focus as you read.
 Second, it helps you later if the text must be used for study or your own writing.